apache/drill/_docs/query-data/070-query-sys-tbl.md

   * **build_time**
 The time that the release was built.

-### Querying the options table
+### Querying the options Table

-Drill provides system, session, and boot options that you can query.
+The options table contains system, session, and boot options that you can query.

-The following example shows a query on the system options:
+The following example shows a query on the options table that returns ten of the system options:

     SELECT * FROM options WHERE type='SYSTEM' LIMIT 10;
     +-------------------------------------------------+----------+---------+----------+-------------+-------------+-----------+------------+